-It’s 109 meters above the Shotover River and they have a list of different jumps you can try from backwards to the ‘Chair of Death, where you are literally tied to a garden chair and made to rock off backwards like you used to in school, except this time you actually fall – for 60 meters – before being swung out over the river towards the other side of the canyon.
+It’s 109 meters above the Shotover River and they have a list of different jumps you can try from face first ‘muff diving’ to falling in the ‘Chair of Death’, where you are literally tied to a garden chair and made to rock off backward like you used to in school, except this time you actually fall – for 60 meters – before being swung out over the river towards the other side of the canyon.
 It’s unreal.

 It’s a beautiful little park that is big enough to spend an afternoon wandering aimlessly around in, riding a bike, chilling by the lake having a barbeque and a few beers, or reading a book by yourself if you need to get away.
 It’s also home to possibly the only free activity in Queenstown, Disc Golf.
 A full 18 basket course, it will either be the most fun you can have with a frisbee or you will end up trying to injure someone on purpose with it.
 The aim of the game is to throw the disc into the corresponding basket avoiding trees, people and the ponds.

-Another insane activity that was recommend for strong swimmers only, so naturally I ignored this very sound advice and went for it anway, almost drowning in the process.
+Another insane activity that was recommended for strong swimmers only, so naturally I ignored this very sound advice and went for it anyway, almost drowning in the process.
 Basically, it’s Grade III and IV rapids (depending on the time of year) on a body board.
 Who needs a boat?
-Not this guys.
+Not these guys.
 They kit you out in wetsuits and helmets (because you wouldn’t want to hit your head while drowning) and spend a few minutes teaching you your new survival skills.

 Skiing and snowboarding